3 days in Milan: Itinerary of what to see in Milan (+ map)

 Milan Church of San Maurizio al Monastero Maggiore

-Keep your eyes peeled – the church is relatively inconspicuous from the outside and can easily be missed.
-Inside, however, you will be absolutely stunned by its beautiful and well-preserved frescoes.
+It is inconspicuous from the outside and can be easily overlooked.
+Inside, I was absolutely stunned by its beautiful and well-preserved frescoes.
 Many of these frescoes were painted by artists who followed the teachings of Leonardo da Vinci.
-This is the hidden gem of Milan for us.

-Practical information: admission to the church is free, donations are welcome.
+Practical information: Admission to the church is free, donations are welcome.
 It’s closed on Mondays.
-When you enter the main nave of the church, there is a slightly inconspicuous passage on the left to another part of the church.
+When you enter the main nave of the church, there’s a rather inconspicuous passage on the left leading to another part of the building.

 Milan Church of San Maurizio al Monastero Maggiore